-During the year the Committee received the results of CIPFA's latest Fraud and Corruption Tracker.
+As part of previous Audit Committees members received the results of CIPFA's latest Fraud and Corruption Tracker (National Report 2020).
 The survey takes place with the aim of creating a national picture of the types and volume of fraud detected and prevented in local authorities.
 The results were collated from local authorities in all regions in the UK, allowing CIPFA to estimate the total figures for fraud across England, Scotland, Wales and Northern Ireland.

-This highlighted that the largest growing fraud area was housing tenancy, with an estimated £60.1m lost nationally in 2019-2020 compared to £47.7m in 2018-2019.
-This was followed by council tax single person discount which has an estimated increase of £9.6m to an estimated value of £29.0m.
-The two highest perceived fraud risk areas for 2019-2020 were the same as the previous year: procurement and council tax single person discount.
+This highlighted that the largest growing fraud area was housing tenancy, with an estimated $\mathfrak{L}60.1 \mathrm{m}$ lost nationally in 2019-2020 compared to $\mathfrak{L}47.7 \mathrm{m}$ in 2018-2019.
+This was followed by council tax single person discount which has an estimated increase of $\mathfrak{L}9.6 \mathrm{m}$ to an estimated value of $\mathfrak{L}29.0 \mathrm{m}$ for cases detected/prevented in 2018-2019.
+The two highest perceived fraud risk areas for 2019-2020 were the same as last year: procurement and council tax single person discount.
 This shows these are the areas that require strict controls and support.
 The perceived third, fourth and fifth highest fraud risk areas were business rates, adult social care and council tax reduction respectively.